How to Use Your Brand Logo in Your Email Campaigns

 Mailmodo email logo placement in the email header

 The steps are the same as the header for adding your logo in the footer.
-You will have to add it as an image in the footer and resize it to fit properly amongst other elements in the footer.
+You will have to add it as an image in the footer and resize its width to fit properly amongst other elements in the footer.

 Mailmodo email logo placement in the email footer